smirik/SmirikPropelAdminBundle/Resources/doc/chain.md

         - { key: 1, text: 'Status1' }
 ```

 All configs except confirmation are required.
-It is required to use autoincrement keys starting from 0.
 You may use any integer but then you have to write a bijective transformer.

 ### Standard action: chain

-You may use standard *chain* action to provide chain functionality for any number of fields.
+You may use standard *chain* action to provide chain status change functionality for any number of statuses.
 It requires full declaration of action as written above.
 You don't need to create new action in controller or declare new routing in `routing.yml`.
 It is already built in.

 ### How it works